Switch-modder/dvcbs-reloaded/README.md

-# dvcbs
+# dvcbs-reloaded
-DDL Vector Custom Build Script
+Anki/DDL Vector Custom Build Script

-This script is an update on my previous script.
-This one is a lot more automated, checks for everything I could think of, and is something I could actually see a regular dev using without that much hassle.
+This script is an update on the original dvcbs made by Wire.
+This updated version has support for DVT2 and 3 targets as well as fixing the broken download command.

 This is a bash script, so you have to run it in a Linux environment.